EsTass/gomediaserver/README.md

  - Groups by premiere, continue, recomended and last added (frontal page)
  - IPTV List and import
  - Poster list with search by genres, actors, years or rating (complex search)
+ - IPTV from urls on cron and import
+ - Extract files on cron
+ - Filtered remove files to recover extra free space (manual, helped and cron)
+ - Clean duplicates by quality with safe seeding (min days to seed) and max filesize to maintanin

 ## Working on
  - Search and download new media from web adding scrappers to configuration (youtube, elinks, magnets, torrents and dd supported, cron or manual with any external program like transmission, jdownloader, amule, qbittorent, etc).
- - Clean duplicates by quality with safe seeding (min days to seed) and max filesize to maintanin
- - Extract files on cron
- - Filtered remove files to recover extra free space (manual, helped and cron)
  - Stop adding downloads on min space config
  - Mini dlna server
  - [Kodi pluging](https://github.com/EsTass/phpmediaserver-kodi)